 - Cost to start: less than $20

-Starting your own housecleaning business can put some quick cash in your pocket.
-You might have to provide your own cleaning supplies at first, though, in some cases, homeowners may furnish them for you.
+Starting your own house-cleaning business can put some quick cash in your pocket.
+You might have to provide your own cleaning supplies at first, but in some cases homeowners may furnish them for you.
 If you have to furnish supplies, consider charging more to cover your costs.
-Different types of housecleaning services exist, such as standard cleanings, deep cleanings, move-out cleanings and after-event cleanings.
-Housecleaners can choose to specialize in one type of cleaning or take on all types of cleaning jobs.
+Different types of house-cleaning services exist, such as standard cleanings, deep cleanings, move-out cleanings and after-event cleanings.
+House cleaners can choose to specialize in one type of cleaning or take on all types of cleaning jobs.

 How To Start Cleaning Houses

 Word-of-mouth is a good way to get cleaning gigs, so tell your friends and family members that you’re starting a house-cleaning business.
 You’ll need reliable transportation to get to the jobs, so factor in gas or transit costs.
 If you need to buy your own cleaning supplies, you’ll have to get basics such as a mop, broom, dustpan and various cleaning solutions.
 You should be able to get all that for under $20.
 If you’d rather put money toward business cards or an ad, start out using supplies you already have on hand.
 When you begin earning money from your cleaning business, you can use that money to buy supplies.

 A virtual assistant works from home completing tasks for clients, such as answering emails, booking appointments, ordering supplies and creating presentations.
 If you have experience working in an office setting, you might be able to turn that experience into a full-fledged business.
 Advantages of this type of business are that you can set your own hours and pay rate and choose the clients you want to work with.